OnyxMcQueen/tic-tac-toe/README.md

 ## Step 4: Adding JavaScript functionality

+- [ ] Create an empty javascript file and link it to the HTML file.
 - [ ] Select all the squares and add an event listener for a click.
 - [ ] When a square is clicked, add an X or O to the square, depending on which player's turn it is.
 - [ ] Switch between players after each turn.